Dr. Casement will not be recruiting doctoral students for the 2025-2026 application cycle.

-We are recruiting study staff!
+We are recruiting!
 Position descriptions are provided below.

-• Undergraduate applicants for paid or work-study positions should complete this survey.
+• Undergraduate applicants for paid or work-study positions and volunteer or research credit research assistant positions should complete this survey.

-Paid and Work Study Positions (1-2 overnight shifts per week, 10 hours per shift)
+Paid or Work Study Positions (15 hour weekly commitment; 1-2 lab visit shifts per week, up to 8 hours per shift)

 Minimum Qualifications: